mathieusalz/Stepper-Driver-For-Laser-Cutting/README.md

 ### Motor Control

 #### joystick.py

-Object initialized with:
-- Arduino board
-- Motor System
+Object representing the joystick, which can control the stepper motors to move the stage in x and y

 Functions:
+- init(board, MotorSys)
-- control():
+- control(self):
-- speedMapper():
+- speedMapper(self):

 #### Motor.py

-Object initialized with:
-- directionPin
-- stepPin
+Object representing a Motor.

 Functions:
+- init(dirPin, stepPin):
 - run(steps,speed): runs a motor for a given number of steps at a given speed
 - setBrother(brother): sets the motors
 - setLimit(limit): sets a limit for the motor
 - switchDirection: switches the direction from the motor (e.g. if set to left then sets to right)

 #### MotorSystem.py

-Object initialized with:
-- Arduino Board
+Object representing the Motor System (i.e. the X Motor and Y Motor).

 Functions:
 ##### Setters
+- init(board)
 - setRelativeCenter(coordinates):
 - setPosition(coordinates):
 - setLimits():